 These bars are gluten free (made with quinoa and chickpea flour), and have the perfect amount of sweetness without going overboard.
 Plus, you can’t beat that soft and gooey texture. 🙂

 However you choose to fuel up, I hope you enjoy these homemade hiking snacks!
+You might also enjoy these high protein vegetarian snacks.

 Do you have a favorite snack to prep for long hikes?
 Let me know in the comments!